intel/appframework/README.md

-# jQ.Mobi - a HTML5 targeted Javascript Framework
+# jqMobi - a HTML5 targeted Javascript Framework

-jQ.Mobi is a Javascript framework targeted at HTML5 browsers with a blazingly fast query selector library that supports W3C queries.
+jqMobi is a Javascript framework targeted at HTML5 browsers with a blazingly fast query selector library that supports W3C queries.

 It is comprised of three parts.

-1) jQ.Mobi  - query selector library
+1) jqMobi  - query selector library

 2) jQ.Ui - UI/UX library for mobile applications in a webkit browser.
 Please see the Kitchen Sink folder for a demo

-3) jQ.Plugins - plugins for mobile applications in a webkit browser.
+3) jqPlugins - plugins for mobile applications in a webkit browser.

-# About jQ.Mobi
+# About jqMobi

 While doing mobile development, we quickly found there was no place for the famous query selector libraries.
 They often performed poorly, were large in size, and targeted legacy desktop browsers (IE6).
 There were a few new libraries targeting mobile development, but speed tests showed they actually performed worse.